TheMysticSword/AspectAbilities/README.md

 ﻿# Aspect Abilities
 Adds on-use abilities to elite aspects.
-Can be configured to allow enemies to use aspects as well.
+Can be configured to add elite aspects to Enigma & Bottled Chaos pools and to let enemies use aspects.

 ---
 ###### Blazing - fire a seeking missile (7s)